CodewithVishal73/java-database-capstone/schema-architecture.md

 - **Security**:
   User authentication and role-based access control (RBAC) are implemented to ensure secure access to sensitive data.
 Encrypted communication and password hashing techniques are used.

-- **Data Flow**:
-  1. Users interact with the frontend, sending requests to the backend.
-  2. The backend processes these requests, applies business logic, and interacts with the database.
-  3. Responses are sent back to the frontend, updating the user interface.

 This architecture supports seamless and secure online clinic operations.

 ---